 - One where the worker must take a minimum of five days off work

-How long does it take for compensation to be paid?
+How long does it take for fair compensation to be paid?

-In Queensland, compensation payouts can take between nine and eighteen months depending on the type of accident and it’s severity.
+In Queensland, compensation payouts can take between nine and eighteen months, depending on the type of accident and its severity.

 How are injury compensation payouts calculated in Australia?

-- Pain and suffering
+- Pain and suffering compensation

 - Cost of home care

-- Medical expenses, including travel
+- Medical and treatment expenses, including travel

 - Cost of aids and equipment